radius-project/docs/docs/content/deploy-apps/monitoring/_index.md

 ---
 type: docs
-title: "Monitoring Apps"
+title: "Monitoring applications"
-linkTitle: "Monitoring Apps"
+linkTitle: "Monitoring apps"
 description: "Learn about tools for monitoring Radius apps"
-weight: 200
+weight: 300
 ---

 <!-- tabs for each way to monitor the app:
 - Portal
 - VSCode
 - dashboard (coming later) -->

-> 👷‍♂️ Under construction 🚧 <br>
-This page is still under construction.
-Please come back soon.